Xercoy/docs/content/docs/for-developers/parsing-email/setting-up-the-inbound-parse-webhook.md

 <call-out type="warning">

 Remember to direct your incoming email to your hostname (for example, example@example.com).
-If you do not, your incoming email will not be parsed.
+Otherwise incoming email will not be parsed.

 </call-out>